ft-exhell/blockchain-developer-bootcamp-final-project/README.md

 **Network:** Rinkeby

+**Notes:**

-**Notice:** I struggled to find a good DAI representation on testnets, which I could effortlessly obtain from a faucet.
+- I struggled to find a good DAI representation on testnets, which I could effortlessly obtain from a faucet.
 Hence, while the original idea was to use DAI, I used Compound USDT on Rinkeby.
 You can easily get it by borrowing on Compound or buying on Uniswap.
 The contract address is: `0xDBF305B0B88FeFDd842E5C160477403A03136e7b`.
+- The app connects to accounts when you change them in Metamask, but you have to reload the page.

 ## Directory Structure
     .